Greatest TV Cliffhangers of All Time

 What viewers got at the end of the second season was something out of a nightmare, with Agent Dale Cooper seemingly caught in some sort of purgatory/demonic portal zone called The Black Lodge.
 We really wish we could explain it better, but it's almost two bizarre to comprehend.

-21. Break on Through to the Other Side, 'Fringe'
+21. Fringe: Break on Through

 Episode: "There's More Than One of Everything" (Season 1, Episode 20)